The PosMat Project

 Pregnancy-associated cancer is more common in older women having their first baby, and with current trends in age at first childbirth, the incidence is likely to increase.

-The question is no longer whether to continue the pregnancy or save the mother but how to promote a positive pregnancy and maternity experience in these women.
+The question is no longer whether to continue the pregnancy or save the mother but how to promote a positive pregnancy and maternity experience in these women while treating cancer.

 This project has been created for health professionals to help promote the empowerment of women who must be given the opportunity and the responsibility to participate in a shared decision-making process about their own care - from early in pregnancy through the postpartum period.